kwccoin/6502_solving_de/README.md

 with a = -1/(RC)
 ```

 We have to determine the step size h (which represents the time).
-It should be small, but I want to have an error effect to show you so we choose 2.5 (0.01 would be a much better choice).
+It should be small, but I want to have an error effect to show you so we choose 0.5 (0.01 would be a much better choice).

 ```
+h = 0.5
 a = -1/(200 * 0.1) = -0.05
 ```